htmfilho/htmfilho.github.io/about.md

 ## The Author

 My name is Hildeberto Mendonca, father of two amazing kids and husband of a wonderful woman.
-I'm a proactive, result-driven, disciplined professional with 18+ years experience in the IT industry.
-Across a variety of roles, I provide value through my skills in programming, software design, architecture, training and team empowerment.
+I'm a proactive, result-driven, disciplined professional with decades of experience on the IT industry.
+Across a variety of roles, I provide value through my skills in programming, software design, architecture, and training.
 I'm a highly flexible professional, in [permanent state of learning][projects], and driven towards exceeding expectations.

 I have a Ph.D. in applied sciences on the field of electrical engineering.
-I took this degree as a challenge, which I achieved with great honour, but I've decided to follow a different path to pursuit my passion for software engineering.
-The reason was simple: research has a long Time to Market cycle and I wanted to solve real world problems incrementally, feeling myself useful as frequently as possible.
-Anyway, my time as a scientist gave me three skills that I'm proud of:
+I took this degree as a challenge, which I achieved with great honour, but I decided to follow a different path from research to pursuit my passion for software engineering.
+The reason was simple: research has a long Time-To-Market cycle and I wanted to solve real world problems sonner, feeling myself useful as often as possible.
+But I have to recognize that my time as a scientist gave me three skills that I'm proud of:

 1. **Resilience** - I don't quit, I have no fear, I do not hesitate.
 My Ph.D. was one of the hardest things I ever did.
-Everything else seems easy to deal with, which explains my permanent state of optimism.
+Everything else feels comfortable to deal with, which explains my permanent state of optimism.

 2. **Reading and Writing** - I've read and wrote so much that I feel immense pleasure during my reading and writing sessions.
 By the way, I strongly disagree with a statement in the [agile manifesto][agilemanifesto] that says: "_Working software over comprehensive documentation_".
 All libraries and frameworks you use are heavily documented.
 Why wouldn't your applications be too?

 3. **Problem Solving Oriented** - problems keep me motivated.
-When solutions come, and they always come, I fulfill my need of being useful for others.
 Part of the solution for every problem is to influence our peers to feel the same.

 ### Permanent Goals